figuerom16/fixi/README.md

 Before a request is sent, the aforementioned [`fx:config`](#fxconfig) event is triggered, which can be used to configure aspects of the request.
 If `preventDefault()` is invoked in this event, the request will not be sent.
-The `evt.detail.cfg.drop` property will be set to `true` if there is an existing outstanding request associated with the element and, if it is not set to `false` in an event handler, the request will be dropped (i.e. not issued).
+The `evt.detail.cfg.drop` property will be [truthy](https://developer.mozilla.org/en-US/docs/Glossary/Truthy)
+if there is an existing outstanding request associated with the element, otherwise the value will be [falsy](https://developer.mozilla.org/en-US/docs/Glossary/Falsy).
+More specifically, the value is equal to the number of outstanding requests associated with the element.
+If the value is truthy after the last `fx:config` handler has ran to completion, the request will be dropped (i.e. not issued).
+This implies, if you do not [customize the behavior](#replace-existing-requests-in-flight), an element will drop all new requests whilst there is an outstanding request associated with it.

 In the [`fx:config`](#fxconfig) event you can also set the `evt.detail.cfg.confirm` property to a no-argument function.
 This function can return a Promise and can be used to asynchronously confirm that the request should be issued: